ktorch/ktorch/docs/tensors.rst

    16 17 18 19
    20 21 22 23

-.. index:: tensor; using an output tensor
-Using an output tensor:
+.. index:: tensor creation with output tensor given Using an output tensor:
 ^^^^^^^^^^^^^^^^^^^^^^^